-Last week, it all happened – an incredible adventure which brought the audience onto the stage, delivered a library service within the keynote hall itself, and got us coverage on New Zealand’s national news.
+Last week, it all happened – I taped my mouth shut for an hour and led an adventurous conference session which brought the audience onto the stage, delivered a working library service within the keynote hall itself, and got us coverage on New Zealand’s national news.

 So what exactly took place over in the city of Christchurch, how did we get here, and what can we do with the experience?
 If I share with you not only the product, but the process, could you see your way to trying something like this…or even going beyond what we achieved in New Zealand?

-After the LIANZA invite in August 2016, I contacted colleagues from the State Library of Queensland to join me in a collective keynote, run “chat show style” from the conference stage.
+After LIANZA’s initial invitation in August 2016, I contacted colleagues from the State Library of Queensland to join me in a collective keynote, run “chat show style” from the conference stage.
 We did something similar at the 2016 Queensland Heritage Leaders’ Workshop, which ended with the guests rotated out into the audience and audience members speaking from the stage.

 LIANZA were supportive of our proposal, but couldn’t easily transport, register, and accommodate a whole group of Australian speakers when they had only budgeted for one Finch.
 However, we did manage to negotiate a separate speaking slot, plus flights & acommodation, for Lesley Ahwang Acres, a Murri and Torres Strait Islander woman working with Indigenous Knowledge Centres across Queensland.

 I knew I wanted to engage the LIANZA audience with the question of storytelling – especially participatory, open-ended storytelling – and of activities where the leader or organiser themselves can’t predict the outcome.